Hi everyone! Try to decipher the duality I refer to throughout this story. It will make complete sense…both ways!

 Pushing down non-artistic capabilities; denying intellectual understandings.
-It was easier to pretend that I didn’t have drive than to begin the self-exploration required to achieve bigger and better things.
+It was easier to pretend that I didn’t have drive, than to begin the self-exploration required to achieve bigger and better things.
 I hated that I lacked moral support.
-I loathed that I was just an artist.
+I loathed that I was just an ‘artist’.
 If only I had been shown empathy and was equipped with real world survival skills, everything could have been so different.

 My struggle with identity began as a young woman.
-I felt completely transparent and to make matters worse, my mom would try to help me by covering up any apparent weaknesses with her motherly prowess and intent.
+I felt completely transparent and to make matters worse, my mom would try to help me by uncovering up my supposed weaknesses – piano, French, public speaking, pretty much everything.
 I just wasn’t at the receiving end.
-I did not know how to define it or how to get there on my own.
-Furthermore, my mom did not have the energy or input to output our individual success.
-She struggled with many things.
+I did not know how to define it or how to get there with her help or by myself.
+By the time it would have mattered (from high school to university) my mom did not have the energy or input abilities to output my success on top of everything.
+She struggled with many things, and so I struggled with the same.
 Growing up was about resisting and playing, if safe.
-We both lived in fear.

 Who remembers the wallpaper in their baby bedroom?
-Who recalls the vibrant tones of shag rugs in every ‘box’ around the house – intense violet, indiscernible mustard, Oscar the Grouch green, rusty red and so on and so forth.
+Who recalls the vibrant tones of shag rugs in every ‘box’ throughout the house – intense violet, indiscernible mustard, Oscar the Grouch green, rusty red and so on and so forth.

 Yup, listen to me.

-How the fuck did he do that?!
+How did he do that?!

 Are you sure?

-In my mind, I was substantiating Gilles Deleuze…
+In my mind, I was substantiating Gilles Deleuze…and I quote:

 “Writing has nothing to do with meaning.
-It has to do with land surveying and cartography, including the mapping of countries yet to come.”
+It has to do with land surveying and cartography, including the mapping of countries yet to come.” ―

 Definition: The technique, profession, and science of determining the terrestrial or three-dimensional positions of points and the distances and angles between them.

-Mapping the continuum can spark regret, so better focus on real world debacles.
+Mapping the continuum can spark regret; so better focus on real world debacles.